nomisRev/Android-Dagger-And-Testing/README.md

 ## Dagger 2 (Dependency Injection)

-* **Dependency**: If A is depedent on B, that means A cannot function without B. So dependency injection means that when A is depedent on B, we will inject B into A so that A can function correctly.
+* **Dependency**: If A is dependent on B, that means A cannot function without B. So dependency injection means that when A is dependent on B, we will inject B into A so that A can function correctly.

 * So Dependency injection is the pattern of the injection of a dependency to a dependent object (a client) that needs it.